 - Trinidad and Guyana: a shirt-jac

 - Mexico: Mexican Wedding Shirt

 Either way, it is a Caribbean tradition, particularly of Puerto Rico and Cuba.
 It is completely acceptable to wear it as formal wear – a white guayabera with black or tan trousers makes for a stunning look and it is a great alternative to a suit and tie in warm weather climates.
 It can also easily be paired with jeans.
 In Miami, it is considered ‘official city attire’.

 Also, these shirts are perfect for the wedding party of a Destination Wedding in the Caribbean or as a gift for the men in your lives.
 An authentic souvenir of the Caribbean!
 If you are looking to purchase one, you can Click Here.
-If your convention or group is coming to Puerto Rico and you would like to outfit the men in guayaberas, you can get more information here.
+If your convention or group is coming to Puerto Rico and you would like to outfit the men in guayaberas, Caribbean Trading Corporate Services can provide them.